koding/kdlearn/contribute/advanced/index.md

 behave just like you expect.
 If you insist on previewing your markdown, you'll have to install, compile, and serve the static site from your host machine.
 The [.metalsmith/README.md][metalreadme] README will explain the entire process.

-## Recommended URL Structure

-We recommend that you adhere to the following naming conventions for your document URLs.

-1. Your filename should describe your guide in clear wording.
-2. Be concise.
-Try not to have more than 5 words for a filename.
-3. No special characters.
-Plain words and hyphens only.
-Example:
-`foo-bar-baz.md`.

-Remember that the URLs and Titles for your guides are just as important as the content within the guides.
-People search for them, share them, and they should be clear and descriptive.

 [repo]:              https://github.com/koding/kdlearn